Dejakova/Energy-verification-for-OpenHFDIB-DEM/README.md

 # Energy-verification-for-OpenHFDIB-DEM

-This repository contains a series of test cases with a verification tool developed for evaluating energy conservation in CFD-DEM simulations using open-source OpenHFDIB-DEM (https://github.com/techMathGroup/openHFDIB-DEM) solver.
+This repository contains a series of test cases with a verification tool developed for evaluating energy conservation in CFD-DEM simulations using open-source OpenHFDIB-DEM (https://github.com/techMathGroup/openHFDIB-DEM) project.

-The solver is based on OpenFOAM (https://openfoam.org), combining Computational Fluid Dynamics (CFD) and the Discrete Element Method (DEM) with a Hybrid Fictitious Domain-Immersed Boundary (HFDIB) approach.
+The project is based on OpenFOAMv8 (https://openfoam.org), combining Computational Fluid Dynamics (CFD) and the Discrete Element Method (DEM) with a Hybrid Fictitious Domain-Immersed Boundary (HFDIB) approach.

+In pure DEM, results from openHFDIB-DEM can be compared with simulations performed using the open-source DEM solver LIGGGHTS (https://github.com/CFDEMproject/LIGGGHTS-PUBLIC).

 Code capabilities
 -----------------